kaivamannam/cs1302-calc/README.md

   using in-line comments.
 This is especially necessary when a block of code is not immediately understood by a reader (e.g., yourself or the grader).

-### Grading

-This project will be graded using unit tests that will not be made available before the project deadline.

-*TL;DR* - Do not modify the provided interfaces and classes; Follow naming conventions. **If not, then your project will not be graded.**

 ## How to Download the Project

 On Nike, execute the following terminal command in order to download the project